reedbryan/cache-mapping/README.md

 This Python program visualizes cache mapping using different methods: Direct Mapping, Set-Associative Mapping, and Fully Associative Mapping.
 Users can specify hexadecimal addresses, the number of blocks and words, and the cache mapping method.

+I wrote this program to give myself practice problems in my Microprocessor-Based Systems class so if your taking something similar and were also not given any practice material here you go.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)